nabby27/CMS-Panel/README.md

 ### Installing

-First of all create the database with the script that is in the database folder, Modify the `app/core/settings.php` file by putting your connection data to the database and the diferents paths.
+First of all create the database with the script that is in the database folder.
+Modify the `app/core/settings.php` file by putting your connection data to the database and the diferents paths.
 Finally, copy the files in your public folder on the server.